Busted-pinch/AmbedkarGPT-Intern-Task/README.md

 # 🎯 Expected Output

-- A concise, context-aware summary printed in the logs
+- A concise, context-aware response printed in the logs
 - RAG-driven results produced using local LLM inference and vector search
 - Reproducible results on any machine with the prerequisites installed